google/json_serializable.dart/json_serializable/doc/doc.md

   <dt><code><a name="JsonKey-toJson">JsonKey.toJson</a></code></dt>
   <dd>

-A top-level `Function` to use when serializing the annotated field to JSON.
+A `Function` to use when encoding the annotated field to JSON.

-The `Function` should take one argument that is compatible with the field being serialized and return a JSON-compatible value.
+Must be a top-level or static `Function` with one parameter compatible with the field being serialized that returns a JSON-compatible value.

 When creating a class that supports both `toJson` and `fromJson` (the default), you should also set [`JsonKey.fromJson`](#JsonKey-fromJson) if you set [`JsonKey.toJson`](#JsonKey-toJson).